 Warm-Up & Stretching

-When you do begin to get back into your exercising regime, it's absolutely essential that you are warming up before you perform your exercise, even more so if you haven’t been exercising for a while previously.
+When you begin to get back into your exercise regime, it’s essential that you are warming up before you perform your exercise, even more so if you haven’t been exercising for a while previously.
 This really does need its own section.

 It’s always a good idea to warm up for at least 5 minutes before any exercise.
 You need to work the muscle groups you are going to be using in your workouts.
 Use stretches requiring a lot of movement rather than standing still where you can.
 Static stretches tend to relax muscles after the workout rather than prepare before.